 Herbs are the best source of health-promoting phytochemicals.
 They have a healing capacity.
-Herbs help in the prevention as well as treatment of the diseases.
+Herbs help in the prevention as well as treatment of diseases.
 Some herbs with potent healing power are easily available.
 These should be used in the fresh form as part of the food.

 Commonly available herbs include coriander, basil, mint, parsley, curry leaves and dill leaves.
 Besides, fennel green, giloy leaves, hyssop, oregano, moringa and rosemary are also available in some part of the world.